 The following list covers the information the Duke Math Department generally needs to judge if a course at a foreign university is suitable for transfer credit:

 - The name of the university offering the course, the course name and number, the course start date, the course end date, and information about the total number of course meetings.
+Indicate the Duke course you wish to obtain transfer credit for.

 - A course syllabus including topics covered, text used, and which text sections are covered.
 If the syllabus is on the web, providing the web address would be acceptable.